followynne/ITS_CloudProject_SoncinDAugelliGregoricchio/README.md

 DB_PASSWORD = "<your_database_user_password>"
 COMPUTERVISION_KEY = "<your_azure_computervision_key>"
 ```
 Replace the "string_example" with the proper string/key values got from your Subscriptions.
-You can find an example in the project you can use, by renaming it to *.env*.
+You can find an example under *config/setup_files* you can use, by renaming it to *.env* and replacing with your apikeys.

 ### 3.1 (Optional) Add Google Maps API Key
 For the sake of this project, a Google Maps API Key isn't required.
 If the G.Maps connection string is left as provided, it will be rendered a Google Maps for Development Use.